The Niles Public

 Niles Ohio.

-in the First Presbyterian Church of Niles a meeting which proved
+there was held in the First Presbyterian Church of Niles a meeting

-the women’s Lyceum, literary club of Niles, feeling the
+members of the women’s Lyceum, literary club of Niles, feeling

 of their city, had formed what was known as the Niles Library